Dynamic random graphs with vertex removal: Introduction

-Note that despite the fact that both statements show conditional concentration of $f(\vv{G}_n)$, the two are quite different in nature.
-In the first case, the conditioning is done over the out-degrees of all vertices in $\vv{G}_n$ and is independent from the vertex process $(V_i)_{i\ge 0}$ conditionally on $V_n$.
-In the second case, the conditioning is done over the entire vertex process $(V_i)_{i\ge 0}$ but the only structural information about $\vv{G}_n$ is its number of edges.
+Note that, despite the fact that both statements show conditional concentration of $f(\vv{G}_n)$, the two are quite different in nature.
+In the first case, the conditioning is done \lyu{over $|V_n|$ and} the out-degrees of all vertices in $\vv{G}_n$ \lyu{but the vertex process $(V_i)_{i=1}^{n-1}$ is irrelevant.} In the second case, the conditioning is done over the entire vertex process $(V_i)_{i=1}^n$ but the only structural information about $\vv{G}_n$ is its number of edges.